Small Business Commissioner

-The Office of the Small Business Commissioner (OSBC) was established by the UK government in Part 1 of the Enterprise Act, 2016.
-Secretary of State for Business Greg Clark announced the appointment of Paul Uppal to the newly established post of Small Business Commissioner on 2 October 2017.
-On 20 December 2017, working with digital agency "dxw digital", an advice and complaints service was launched to help small businesses get paid on time and ensure fair payment practices.

-The role of the OSBC is to provide general information and advice to small businesses about payment issues with larger businesses, and direct them to services to help them resolve their payment issues.
-The Commissioner also offers a complaint service.
-Supporting the Britain's 5.5 million small businesses is a priority outlined in the UK government’s Industrial Strategy.
-The Office works across the whole of the UK.
+The Office of the Small Business Commissioner (OSBC) is an independent public body established by Government under the Enterprise Act 2016 to tackle late payments and unfair payment practices.
+It supports small businesses to get paid quickly and on time, influences large businesses to improve payment times to suppliers and works with all business to improve the culture of payment practices across the whole of the UK – England, Wales, Scotland and Northern Ireland.

+The Small Business Commissioner has a statutory duty to review complaints by small businesses regarding late payments, as well as provide advice and support on issues relating to late payment and payment practices in the private sector.
+Additionally, the OSBC undertake a range activity to improve outcomes for small businesses and work across Government, and with partners in the private and third sector, to raise awareness of the impact of late payments and unfair payment practices.

+The OSBC also administers the Fair Payment Code (FPC) on behalf of the Department for Business and Trade (DBT).
+The FPC is designed to tackle late and unfair payment practices among businesses, replacing the previous Prompt Payment Code.
+It encourages businesses to adopt clear, fair, and collaborative payment practices, offering different award tiers (Gold, Silver, and Bronze) based on their payment performance.

 Background

-The Small Business Commissioner was established as a non-departmental public body by the Department for Business, Energy and Industrial Strategy.
+The Small Business Commissioner was established as a non-departmental public body by the Department for Business, Energy and Industrial Strategy (BEIS).
 It was announced in a discussion paper issued in July 2015 and was formally proposed for creation within the Enterprise Bill introduced into the UK Parliament in September 2015.

 Anna Soubry MP, the Minister of State for Small Business, Industry and Enterprise within the Department for Business, Energy and Industrial Strategy, anticipated that the Small Business Commissioner would 'build the confidence and capabilities of small businesses to help them assert themselves in contractual disputes and negotiate more effectively'.